PathwayCommons/guide/_datasets/2011-06-cancer-genome-atlas-research-network.md

                        right_index=True)
 ```

-After some fancy cleanup of the ENSG gene ids, the resultant DataFrame `df_combined` should look like the following.
+After some fancy cleanup of the ENSG gene ids, the resultant DataFrame should look like the following.

 ```shell
   02d9aa2e-b16a-48ea-a420-5daed9fd51a6  02594e5e-8751-47c1-9245-90c66984b665  ...